StefanBaron52/Lab5/README.md

 Updated Lab 5 Game

-The PreLab was accomplished in the lab notebook.
+The PreLab was accomplished in the lab notebook 05 November 2013.
 The grade was given for the Pre-Lab in the Lab Notebook.
 Code was created using Code Composer on the Desktop in the ECE 382 LAB.
 I ran into issues using Github on the desktop computer.
 Code Composer does not work on my school laptop and neither does gitbash.